All About Fitness Trainers and Aerobics Instructors

 - Massage body parts to relieve soreness, strains, and bruises.

-What a Fitness Trainer or Aerobics Instructor Should Know
+Qualities of a Fitness Trainer or Aerobics Instructor

 Instructing: Teaching others how to do something.